What is data management?

 Data management is the process of ingesting, collecting, storing, organizing, governing, and protecting data to achieve organizational goals.
-The essence of data management lies in the proactive approach organizations must take to comprehend and safeguard their data throughout its lifecycle.
-It involves creating and enforcing policies and guidelines to keep data practices consistent and coherent across the organization.
+It is the proactive approach organizations must take to comprehend and safeguard their data throughout its lifecycle.
+It also involves creating and enforcing policies and guidelines to keep data practices consistent and coherent across the organization.

 Why is Data Management Important?

+Businesses need healthy data for business intelligence (BI) and analytics, training AI and machine learning models, and other data-driven initiatives.
+Relying on unrefined data to power business decisions is like setting sail without a map (or a well-defined plan in this case).
 Think of it this way: When you have a lot of raw information—whether it’s numbers, text, or pictures—you must structure it and improve its quality before you can use it.
-This is precisely what data management helps with; it keeps business data in order so that it’s easier to find, use, and protect.
+This is precisely what data management helps organizations with; it keeps business data in order so that it’s easier to find, use, and protect.

 Today, businesses have several reasons to manage data effectively, particularly as they are compelled to deal with an unprecedented growth in the amount of data they create and collect.
-This is also why organizations resort to using data management software.
-Whether it’s to improve the performance of marketing campaigns, forecast demand, or unlock hidden opportunities for innovation, businesses need data to make the right decisions, especially since the end goal is to maximize revenue and profit.
+This is also why organizations resort to using data management platforms.
+Whether it’s to improve the performance of marketing campaigns, forecast demand, or unlock hidden opportunities for innovation, businesses need an effective framework to manage data and make the right decisions.

 However, if the data is managed poorly, that will mean that the requisite information is not only disorganized but also inaccurate and inaccessible to decision-makers.
-This leads to wasted resources, frustrated employees, and ultimately, flawed decisions that hinder business growth.
+Relying on this data leads to wasted resources, frustrated employees, and ultimately, flawed decisions that hinder business growth.

-Here are some more reasons why managing data effectively is important for businesses:
+Here are some more reasons why data management is important for businesses:

-• It enables businesses to comply with relevant regulatory requirements, for instance, data protection and privacy.
+- It enables businesses to comply with relevant regulatory requirements, for instance, data privacy and security.

 Craft an Effective Data Management Strategy